 World of Tanks is a team-based massively multiplayer online game dedicated to armored warfare in the mid-20th century.
 Throw yourself into epic tank battles shoulder to shoulder with other steel cowboys to dominate the world with tank supremacy!

-Fortunately that is not the case here, due to the fact that there are almost no problems reported with the compatibility between World of Tanks and Windows 8.
-In case you are an Windows 8 or Windows 8.1, enthusiast there is nothing to worry about, making the transition will not affect your game experience in a negative way, and everything will be running smoothly.
-Even if you are looking to buy a new PC, getting Windows 8 is cheaper than buying the old Windows 7, and it will save you around 40$.
+Fortunately, that is not the case here, due to the fact that there are almost no problems reported with the compatibility between World of Tanks and Windows 10.
+In case you are a Windows 10, enthusiast there is nothing to worry about, making the transition will not affect your game experience in a negative way, and everything will be running smoothly.
+Even if you are looking to buy a new PC, getting Windows 10 is easier than searching and installing the old Windows 7, and it will save you a ton of time and nerves.

-Since the recent changes in Windows 8, the operating system is actually consuming less resources than before and it now costs even less than Windows 7.
-So if you were afraid about Windows 8 not running World of Tanks properly, not only is that not the case, but in reality Windows 8 will make your game run better than before.
+Since the recent changes in Windows 10, the operating system is actually consuming fewer resources than before and it now costs even less than Windows 7.
+So if you were afraid about Windows 10 not running World of Tanks properly, not only is that not the case, but in reality Windows 10 will make your game run better than before.
 So the change is even encouraged for people that are already running World of Tanks on medium or low graphic settings and don’t want to spend money on a hardware upgrade.

 There are a few people that some issues when running World of Tanks on Windows 8, however, most of them are not Windows 8 related and can be easily fixed.
 Some issues are the d3dx9_43.dll problems or various other problems.
 Going through some of them, we can quickly see that there are some driver problems that need to be resolved before running the game.